OakLake/Tensorflow-fashion-mnist/README.md

 # tensorflor-fashion-mnist
-Getting to know DL better with practice using the fashion-MNIST dataset
+Getting to know DL better with practice using the fashion-MNIST dataset.

+(still in progress)